CERTIFY YOUR PRODUCT

 Research shows that upfront software costs account for only 30 to 40 percent (or less) of the total cost of implementing HR information solutions.
 Discovery, analysis, custom interface development, and ongoing maintenance account for the other 60 to 70 percent of many HR information system solutions.

-Data interchange standards can reduce the amount of expensive customization required for a product implementation.
+Data interchange standards can reduce the amount of expensive customization required for product implementation.
 The HR Open Standards Consortium’s data interchange standards provide flexible, extensible templates that can readily be used to integrate disparate systems.
 Without industry standards, ad hoc data interchange formats must be developed or employers are left to adopt a proprietary format provided by vendors.

 Data interchange standards based on XML and JSON also support other employer business priorities.
 For example, it is increasingly common to deliver employee and manager self-service through portals.
 However, it is much less common for changes submitted through portals (for example, address changes, changes to dependent information, etc.) to be reflected in real-time in the downstream record-keeping systems maintained by providers of benefits and HR services.
 Integrating data across systems in real-time is the very thing that XML and JSON-based standards are designed to support.